alexbarnett12/carter_sim_struct2depth/README.md

 To run inference on saved images, use:

-`python3 struct2depth/inference.py --input_dir /path/to/input --output_dir /path/to/output --model_ckpt /path/to/ckpt
+`python3 struct2depth/inference.py --input_dir /path/to/input --output_dir /path/to/output --model_ckpt /path/to/ckpt`

-`
+Images just need to be saved into one folder for input_dir.

 ## Online Refinement
 Online refinement can currently only be used on saved images.
-To do so, use:

-`bazel run optimize`

-Model parameters can be modified as flags at the beginning of the script.
+To do so, save images, seg masks, and intrinsics in a single directory.
+All names should be paired, with seg masks ending in "-fseg.png" and intrinsics ending in "_cam.txt."
+Then run `gen_eigen_txt.py` to generate a file with all image names.
+Finally, run online refinement:

+`python3 struct2depth/optimize_orig.py --output_dir /path/to/output --data_dir /path/to/data --triplet_list_file /path/to
+/eigen_triplets.txt --triplet_list_file_remains /path/to/remains --model_ckpt /path/to/ckpt`

+`triplet_list_file_remains` is optional and represents any images that should not be finetuned.
+It has the same format as `eigen_triplets.txt`

 ## Running Isaac Sim on a Server
 It is possible to use a remote server to train with Isaac Sim.
 Since Isaac Sim has specific CUDA and NVIDIA driver